Home Compare ALLE vs VLTO

 Allegion vs Veralto: Which Stock Looks Stronger in 2026?

-Veralto holds the cleaner structural position, with the lead spread across stability and profitability.
+Veralto holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Allegion still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-Veralto Corporation leads by 17 points on the overall comparison score.
+The lead is spread across stability and growth, rather than sitting in one isolated gap.
+Veralto Corporation leads by 15 points on the overall comparison score.

 Trajectory Similarity